 marriages for an indefinite period.
 In special cases, a few such marriages

-continued to be sealed as late as the 1920's.
+continued to be sealed in secret among Mormon leadership as late as the 1920's.
 Utah

 became a state in 1896, six years after the manifesto was issued.
 Many small Mormon splinter groups

 who wished to continue polygyny formed at